finoteloza549/To-Do-List/README.md

 - Clear completed — Remove all completed tasks at once
 - Task counter — Shows remaining active tasks
 - localStorage — Tasks persist after page refresh

-## How to Use
-Open index.html in your browser.

 ## Author
 finoteloza